 - 11.1.
 It is the duty of Intercom to ensure that all staff have access to the appropriate safeguarding training and development, learning opportunities and support to facilitate understanding of the aspects of adult welfare and information sharing. - 11.2.
 As a minimum, all staff and volunteers that that have regular contact with clients, their families or care givers must receive Level 2 Safeguarding training.
-In addition, those who supervise those staff and volunteers plus the Deputy Director and the CEO, should also be level 2 trained.
+In addition, those who supervise those staff and volunteers plus the CEO, Operations Manager and Safeguarding Trustee should be at least level 3 trained.